quality icon

 • In Arizona, the average premium for car insurance is $151 per month.

-• Geico has the cheapest car insurance rates in Arizona, at an average annual rate of $1,312 a year.
+• At $1,312 a year, Geico has the cheapest car insurance rates in Arizona.

 Average car insurance cost in Arizona per month

-In Arizona, the monthly rate for car insurance is $151.
+In Arizona, the average monthly rate for car insurance is $151.

-This rate can vary among companies, as is the case with every auto insurance carrier.
-When exploring car insurance rates in Arizona, it’s best to obtain quotes from multiple companies to ensure you find the most suitable coverage at the best possible price.
+This cost can vary among insurers, which is true of every auto insurance company.
+When exploring car insurance options in Arizona, it’s advisable to obtain quotes from multiple companies.

 Cheapest car insurance companies in Arizona